 The story of Talbot-Lago began in the factory built by Alexandre Darracq within the Paris suburbs of Suresnes.
-It was bought by the British Talbot company which later attracted the interesting persona of Antonio Lago.
+It was bought by the British Talbot company which later attracted the mysterious persona of Antonio Lago.

 Antonio Lago was a gifted engineer with the keen eye for talent.
 He hired Walter Brecchia as chief engineer and tasked him with the upgrade of the T120 model.
-The engine was its main focus and the power output as well the efficiency were increased by the hemispherical cylinder head.
+The engine was its primary focus and the power output as well the efficiency were increased by the hemispherical cylinder head.
 This is how the Talbot-Lago T150 was born.

 Just 16 cars were built with Figoni bodies.
 Almost all of them differed one or another way.
 Just the dashboard remained the same with its rich golden wood which was the signature of Figoni and Falaschi.
-Their take on Talbot-Lago T150 was among the best ever do it, when it comes to radically classic designs.
+Their take on Talbot-Lago T150 was among the best do it, when it comes to radically classic designs.
 This way, Toni Lago cars became the forefront of the art deco movement in the late 30`s.

 Teardrop coupes of Talbot-Lago were mated with not just Figoni and Falaschi bodies.
 The French company also relied on Marcel Portout coachbuilder for the last prewar series of its T150 coupes.
 The design was created by Georges Paulin, French dentist with a passion for streamlined automotive design.
 He was ahead of his time with inventing the folding hardtop convertibles, first seen on Peugeot.
 Paulin created a more composed design for Talbot-Lago T150 with an accent on aerodynamics and efficiency.
 This way his cars were way faster than the same chassis with another body.
-They became famous as Portout Aerocoupes and just 4 of them were built.
+They became famous as Portout Aerocoupes, and just 4 of them were built.